onebeyond/monaco/README.md

+#Monaco Solution Template

+---

 # Introduction
-This project provides a solution template for scaffolding a .NET 6 solution with the most basic structure required to run a REST API with EF Core and the standard architecture used in current .NET projects.
+Monaco is a .NET solution template that provides the scaffolding for a .NET 6 solution based on the Vertical Slice Architecture.
+It ships the most basic structure required to run a REST API with EF Core with a rich model Domain.

-Also, it provides some basic business components as example of real life implementation logic.
+It also provides some basic business components as example of real life implementation logic.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: